 - Chopped roasted nuts: Like pistachios, almonds, or hazelnuts (I love pistachios, but I haven’t tried it with this pudding, but I’ll do next time when I make it)

-- Toasted coconut flakes: If you want a tropical twist
+- Toasted coconut flakes: If you want a tropical twist, check the white chocolate shrimp alfredo recipe for inspiration on coconut pairings.

-- Sea salt flakes or chili powder: For a bold, grown-up version
+- Sea salt flakes or chili powder: For a bold, grown-up version, for chili powder flavor ideas, you can also try this easy chili with cocoa powder and cinnamon recipe.

 Pair It With These Foods: